BlogBiologyThe Guide to HSC Biology Module 5: Heredity

 Inquiry question: How can the genetic similarities and differences within and between species be compared?

-Genetic variation can come from meiosis or from outside reproduction process.
+Genetic variation comes from both meiosis and outside the reproduction process.

-In this topic, you’ll be modelling what happens to the genes of an organism when meiosis happens.
-Variations come from crossing over of homologous chromosomes, fertilisation and mutations.
+In this topic under Biology Module 5, you’ll be modelling what happens to the genes of an organism when meiosis occurs.
+Variation comes from crossing over of homologous chromosomes, fertilisation and mutations.

 Not all genes have the same ‘impact’ on an organism.
 They can be autosomal, sex-linked, co-dominant, incomplete dominant or have multiple alleles.
 To understand what happens in this process, we use Punnett squares and pedigrees.

-A mutation that is found in >1% of the population (enough people have the variation for the gene to be a mutation).
-By looking at trends in data, we can find single nucleotide polymorphisms (SNPs, pronounced ‘SNIPs’).
+SNPs are a single base pair variation found in >1% of the population (enough people have the variation for the gene to be a mutation), and can be identified by looking at trends in data.

 These terms may not be familiar to you now, so it’s a good idea to make a word back for this topic!